-Your water, which is ground water, comes from the Memphis Sand Aquifer.
+Your water, which is ground water, comes from a sand aquifer.
 Our goal is to protect our water from contaminants and we are working with the State to determine the vulnerability of our water source to potential contamination.
 The Tennessee Department of Environment and Conservation (TDEC) has prepared a Source Water Assessment Program (SWAP) Report for the untreated water sources serving water to this water system.
 The SWAP Report assesses the susceptibility of untreated water sources to potential contamination.
 To ensure safe drinking water, all public water systems treat and routinely test their water.
 Water sources have been rated as reasonably susceptible, moderately susceptible or slightly susceptible based on geologic factors and human activities in the vicinity of the water source.
-Milan Public Utilities sources rated as slightly susceptible to potential contamination.
+The Milan Public Utilities sources rated as slightly susceptible to potential contamination.

-An explanation of Tennessee's Source Water Assessment Program, the Source Water Assessment summaries, susceptibility scorings and the overall TDEC report to EPA can be viewed online at www.tn.gov/environment/water/water-supply source-assessment.shtml or you may contact the Water System to obtain copies of specific assessments.
+An explanation of Tennessee's Source Water Assessment Program, the Source Water Assessment summaries, susceptibility scorings and the overall TDEC report to EPA can be viewed online at Source Water Assessments or you may contact the Water System to obtain copies of specific assessments.

-A wellhead protection plan is available for your review by contacting Melvin Hughes at Milan Public Utilities between 8:00 A.M. to 5:00 P.M. weekdays.
+A wellhead protection plan is available for your review by contacting Melvin Hughes at the Milan Public Utilities between 8:00 A.M. to 5:00 P.M. weekdays.